MonkyMars/vibecast/README.md

 5. Enter a city when prompted

-6. Enjoy your personalized weather-based playlist!
+6. Enjoy your personalized weather or genre-based playlist!

 ## Security Notes